A Hacker Stole My Life. And I Got It Back.

 Xander Koppelmans founded his company in 1991, with just two people in the team.
 “I wanted to turn my hobby into my profession and do the things I love.
 I was living my dream,” says the entrepreneur.

 And the business was growing successfully.
 “We didn’t even have to advertise our work.
 All we did was work hard and build great relationships with our clients.
 When the attack came, we had ninety projects running, around four hundred active client accounts, eight employees and thirty freelancers.”

-Unlike many other small businesses, Koppelmans had always been aware of cybersecurity risks and had invested in data security as soon as the first viruses and spams came.
+Unlike many other small businesses, Koppelmans had always been aware of cybersecurity risks and had invested into data security as soon as the first viruses and spams came.
 “I learned that our clients were not only buying pictures from us, but also security.
 You might have the best photographer, but if you can’t trust that he’ll deliver his work, you can’t work with him.
 That is why we hired a professional IT administrator with strong security skills and put in place several in-house backup systems – since there was only a slow IDSN connection which didn’t allow us to make remote backups – and a firewall.”

 But still, Koppelmans did not expect anyone to attack the agency.
 “Like many other small companies, we thought: why would someone do that?
 We make pictures of babies, buildings and food.
 That’s boring stuff.”
 And yet, they were hacked.
 It came down to weak passwords.

 “We used passwords with around ten characters, including numbers and capital letters.
 Well, now I know it takes around 15 minutes for a hacker to breach such passwords,” elaborates Koppelmans.